 \paragraph{Relaxing the data distribution assumption.} While our data distribution assumption (Assumption \ref{assump:bound_fourthmoment}) can be satisfied if the whitened data is sub-Gaussian, it still cannot cover the simple one-hot case (i.e., $\xb= \eb_i$ with probability $p_i$, where $\sum_{i}p_i=1$).
 Here, we conjecture that modifications of our proof can be used to establish the theoretical guarantees of SGD under the following relaxed assumption on the data distribution: assume that $\EE[\xb\xb^\top\Ab\xb\xb^\top]\le a \tr(\Hb\Ab)\cdot \Hb + b\|\Hb\|_2\cdot \Hb^{1/2}\Ab\Hb^{1/2}$ for all PSD matrix $\Ab$ and some nonnegative constants $a$ and $b$, which is weaker than Assumption~\ref{assump:bound_fourthmoment} in the sense that we can allow $a=0$; this assumption captures the case where $\xb$ are standard basis vectors, with $a=0$ and $b=1$.
-Another notable observation is that Assumption \ref{assump:bound_fourthmoment} requires $\EE[\xb\xb^\top\Ab\xb\xb^\top]\le \alpha \tr(\Hb\Ab)\cdot \Hb$ for all PSD matrix $\Ab$, which may not be necessary (e.g., only making this assumption for $\Ab=\Ib$ reduces to the assumption in \citet{bach2013non,jain2017markov}).
-In this sense, we conjecture that it suffices to consider the PSD matrix $\Ab$ that is commutable to $\Hb$, and all of current theoretical results hold.